Xiangliang-ND/Teaching/Unit6-finetune-Llama2.md

 ### Instructions

-The raw data is already in the notebook. please convert the raw data to the instruction dataset.
+The raw data is already in the example code. please convert the raw data to the instruction dataset.
 (Hint: How to construct a dataset in the huggingface format, please read https://huggingface.co/docs/datasets/v1.11.0/loading_datasets.html Please remember to add Llama special tokens to your dataset.)

-## Task 2: Finetune llama2 and Show the results (50pt)
+## Task 2: Finetune Llama2 and Show the results (50pt)

 **Objective**: Examine the effects of fine-tuning results.